gizemhazar/INNLocalize/README.md

 $ java -jar <jar file path>
 ```
 eg ```$ java -jar /Users/username/Desktop/test.jar```
-After runned jar file, a file chooser will open and choose an excel file and a target folder.
+After jar file is run , a file chooser will open and choose an excel file and a target folder.

 Finally all these steps , files which they're in different formats (.properties,.string,.resx) will be located under relational
 platform folder with their zip files.